Echo takes ownership of its intellectual property very seriously and we’ve outlined some key information below:

 Your data, your choice

-If at any point your change your mind about using this service or just want to update your profile please contact us by emailing email@example.com and we will process your request within three working days.
+If at any point your change your mind about using this service or just want to update your profile, please contact us by emailing email@example.com and we will process your request within three working days.
 Please note that we retain data for 6 years from deletion of your account in order to comply with our legal responsibilities (in accordance with the Data Protection Act 1998).

 From time to time we may need to update these terms in order to comply with changes in legislation so suggest that you check this page periodically.

-If you would like a copy of any personal information we hold about you, you can request this by writing to Metabolic Healthcare Ltd, 21 Dartmouth Street, London SW1H 9BP.
+If you would like a copy of any personal information we hold about you, you can request this by writing to Metabolic Healthcare Ltd, 228-230 Uxbridge Road, London W12 7JD.
 Please note that there will be an administrative charge for processing this request.